jyruzicka/rubyfocus/README.md

 * [Modified] Container IDRef is now located on RankedItem, rather than having several on each RankedItem subclass.
 * [New] RankedItems can look at their ancestry much more easily, using RankedItem#ancestry and RankedItem#contained_within?
 * [New] Documents now forbid elements with duplicate IDs unless Document#allow_duplicate_ids is set to true.
+* [New] Patchers now treate CREATE nodes on elements whose IDs already exist in the database as UPDATE nodes

 ## 0.3.1 // 2015-12-31